-Maxim Kinasov is an award-winning solo and chamber musician who performs a wide range of repertoire from Bach to Shostakovich.
-Born in Moscow, he began piano lessons at the age of five, making his concerto debut at the age of nine and his recital debut a year later.
+Maxim Kinasov is an award-winning solo and chamber musician who performs a wide range of repertoire from Bach to contemporary composers.
+Born in Moscow, he began piano lessons at the age of five, making his recital debut at the age of ten.

 Awarded a scholarship, he obtained his Bachelor of Music degree with Distinction from Moscow’s Tchaikovsky Conservatoire.
 His teachers there included Sergei Dorensky, Nikolai Lugansky, Pavel Nersessian and Andrei Pisarev, who are his greatest musical influences.

-During his studies, he won several music competitions including Second Prize and Audience Prize at the 2015 International Gian Battista Viotti Piano Competition in Vercelli, Italy, Grand Prix and Special Cuomo Foundation Prize at the 2014 International Chopin Piano Competition in Rome and Grand Prix, First Prize and Special Prize ‘For the best performance of a work by Tchaikovsky’ at the 2013 International Konstantin Igumnov Piano Competition for Young Pianists in Lipetsk, Russia.
+During his studies in Moscow, Maxim won several international piano competitions including Second Prize and Audience Prize at the prestigious 2015 Gian Battista Viotti International Piano Competition in Vercelli (Italy), Grand Prix and Special Cuomo Foundation Prize at the 2014 Chopin Roma International Piano Competition and Grand Prix, First Prize and Special Prize ‘For the best performance of a work by Tchaikovsky’ at the 2013 Konstantin Igumnov International Piano Competition for Young Pianists in Lipetsk (Russia).

-Maxim has been a soloist of the St Petersburg House of Music since 2012 and has performed in prestigious venues across Russia, Italy, Spain, UK, Brazil and US, including Carnegie Hall, Wigmore Hall, Bridgewater Hall and the Great Hall of the Moscow Conservatoire.
-He has performed internationally with orchestras including the St Petersburg State Academic Symphony Orchestra, Orchestra of the Teatro Carlo Felice, Royal Philharmonic Orchestra and The Hallé, among others.
+He has been a soloist of the St Petersburg House of Music since 2012 and has performed in prestigious venues across Russia, Italy, Spain, UK, Brazil, Israel and US, including Wigmore Hall, Bridgewater Hall, Auditorium Conciliazione in Rome and the Great Hall of the Moscow Tchaikovsky Conservatoire.

 Maxim has broadcast on Italian TV channels TG2 RAI and TGVercelli, and on BBC Radio 3.